SSO Configuration via ADFS

 - Redirect URI: https://sso.yuchat.ai/auth/realms/yuchat/broker/ADFS/endpoint

-- Credentials: Generate a shared secret – save the secret, it will be needed later
+- Credentials: Generate a shared secret — save it, you'll need it later

 Adding server to adfs - result